James Hillhouse

 James Hillhouse (October 20, 1754 – December 29, 1832) was an American lawyer, real estate developer, and politician from New Haven, Connecticut.
-He represented the state in both chambers of the US Congress.
+He represented the state in both chambers of the U.S. Congress.
 From February to March 1801, Hillhouse briefly served as President pro tempore of the United States Senate.

-Youth and Family life
+Youth and family life

 Hillhouse was born in Montville in the Connecticut Colony, the son of William Hillhouse and Sarah (Griswold) Hillhouse.
 He had at least nine siblings, seven of which survived to adulthood.
 At the age of seven, he was adopted by his childless uncle and aunt, James Abraham and Mary Lucas Hillhouse.
 He attended the Hopkins Grammar School in New Haven, Connecticut, and graduated from Yale College in 1773.
 At Yale, he was a member of the Linonian Society.
 He studied law and was admitted to the bar in 1775, and practiced law in New Haven.